joereynolds/joereynolds.github.io/_posts/2018-06-12-pentatonics.md

 ## Superimposing the pentatonic scale

 There are other less obvious ways to get more mileage out of pentatonic scales aside from just playing the scale over a static backing.
-For instance, if we consider the concept of (link: http://localhost/kirby-2.0.5/Music/Theory/superimposition text: superimposition), then we can see many other possibilities for just this one scale.
+For instance, if we consider the concept of [superimposition](/2018/06/12/superimposition.html), then we can see many other possibilities for just this one scale.

 A very quick way to see the merits of such a scale is to consider it against a backing of all 12 keys.